-6. Practice Court Students taking Electives
+7. Practice Court Students taking Electives

-Practice Court III may be taken with electives, however, students in this class must have approval to register for classes at 2:15 p.m. or after.
+Students taking Practice Court III may be taken with electives; however, students in this class must have approval to register for classes at 2:15 p.m. or after.
 Students interested in obtaining permission to do so must submit a request form (available on the registration page of the website) to the Registrar.
+Students enrolling in the Negotiation & Settlement Practice course are not required to submit the request to take a conflicting elective.